 These unaudited condensed interim consolidated financial statements have been prepared on the basis of a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
-As at May 31, 2020, the Company had working capital of \$944,675 (February 29, 2020: \$134,689) and cash and cash equivalents of \$1,014,125 (February 29, 2020: \$133,949).
-For the three months ended May 31, 2020, the Company reported net income of \$272,963, and an accumulated deficit of \$60,528,526 at that date.
-In April 2020, the Company closed a nonbrokered private placement for total gross proceeds of \$1,222,487 (Note 10(b)).
-The Company expects it will need to raise additional funds within the next twelve months in order to undertake its currently planned programs for the next year.
+As at August 31, 2020, the Company had working capital of \$559,403 (February 29, 2020: \$134,689) and cash of \$480,553 (February 29, 2020: \$133,949).
+For the six months ended August 31, 2020, the Company reported net loss of \$317,411, and an accumulated deficit of \$61,118,900 at that date.
+In October 2020, the Company closed a non-brokered private placement for total gross proceeds of \$3,800,410 (Note 10(b)).
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
 The material uncertainty of the Company's success in raising additional capital funding casts significant doubt on the Company's ability to continue as a going concern.
 These unaudited condensed interim consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.